Western Kentucky regional assistance programs.

 Food or groceries are used for meeting basic nutritional needs.
 The agencies provide a variety of emergency distributions, information on pantries, and other programs.
 Also, if eligible, outreach workers will also assist individuals in applying for food stamps or other government assistance.

 The Allied Services Community Action provides meal preparation and nutrition services.
 They operate programs like summer feeding programs, snacks for children, Meals On Wheels and help supplement diets.
 They also provide assistance to our Senior Citizens to receive healthy food and balanced diets.
-Find more food pantries in Kentucky.
+Find more free food pantries in Kentucky.

 Western Kentucky employment, education, and self-sufficiency